Living with a Border Collies and Other Pets: Safety, Training, and Compatibility

 • Supervise always: Even well-trained dogs can revert to instinct in high-arousal moments.

 For more on managing multiple types of pets, ASPCApro offers great resources on household safety.
-You can also explore Dr. Sophia Yin’s training methods at CattleDog Publishing.
+Dr. Sophia Yin’s positive reinforcement methods emphasize teaching dogs to pause and look to their handler for direction before reacting.

 How to Introduce a Border Collie to New Pets